 CAYAC stands for the Coopersville Area Youth Advisory Committee and is a part of the Coopersville Area Foundation.
 We are a philanthropic organization striving to improve conditions for youth in the Coopersville, Chester, Marne, Polkton, Wright, and Tallmadge area.
 We do this through grants and learn the grant process step by step.
 This year we gave out $10,000 in grants for area youth programs.
 This money comes from the interest off the money in our fund and, as a result we will be able to continue to give grants for years and years as our fund continues to grow.
 This is our group's legacy to future Coopersville Youth.

-The mission of the Diversity Club at CHS is to foster a safe environment for all students and staff through educational and cultural opportunities.
-The group meets twice a month to discuss diversity related topics from body image to religion to race.
-The group also focuses on giving back to the local and global community through fund-raisers and service projects.
-A favorite activity of the Diversity Club is "Toast for Change", in which students and staff members gather for good music, toast with homemade jam and butter, and fellowship, while raising awareness and collecting change for hunger related charities.
+The mission of the be nice group at CHS is to foster a safe environment for all students and staff through educational and cultural opportunities.
+The group meets regularly to discuss mental health awareness with an emphasis on reaching out to those who need support.
+The group also focuses on giving back to the local and global community through fundraisers and service projects.
+Students also participate in the yearly student exchange as well as monthly school-wide activities.
 Interested students are always welcome!
-Our motto: HumanKind...be both!

 This organization is open to students with an interest in Equine science and horsemanship.
 Our members compete primarily in the fall of the year at district, regional and State events.
 Coopersville has been well represented in recent years at various levels of competition.
 Members will learn the rules of horsemanship and fair play while enjoying their love for horses.
 We have members who practice events as well as those who assist the team as grooms and trainers.
 Whether you have a horse to compete with or not, there could be a place for you in our club.